Discussion Topic #5: Creative Directing

 Miracle play: The four St. Nicholas plays from the Fleury Play-Book (13th century France) -- Tres Fili (Three Daughters), Tres Clerici (Three Scholars), Iconia Sanctus Nicholaus (Image of Saint Nicholas) and Filius Getronius (Getron's Son).
 These plays were presented, in Latin, on St. Nicholas Day -- December 6th.

 Morality play: The Summoning of Everyman (late 15th century).
-Everyman is visited by Death.
+Everyman is visited by Death (a character).
 He is told that he can take one friend with him on his long journey.
 He approaches Fellowship, Kindred, Cousin, Goods, Knowledge, Discretion, Strength, Beauty, and Five Wits.
 All refuse.
 Only Good Deeds will join him on his journey.
 The moral is obvious.